PahVenture/clone-me/README.md

 2. This will create a `.clone-me` folder with the contents of this repository.
 3. CursorAI can now access and use the information in this folder to assist you in your coding tasks.

-For more detailed instructions and use cases, see the [CursorAI Integration Guide](./use-cases/dot-clone-me-cursor-ai.md).
+For more detailed instructions and use cases, see the [CursorAI Integration Guide](use-cases/dot-clone-me-cursor-ai.md).

 ---

 Join us in revolutionizing how knowledge is shared and utilized.
 With clone-me, your expertise can impact the world long after you've acquired it.

-For questions or support, join our [Community Forum](link-to-forum) or contact us at support@clone-me.org.
+For questions or support, join our [Community Forum](https://github.com/my-mentor/clone-me/discussions) or contact us at clone-me@pahventure.com.

 clone-me: Your knowledge, amplified.